The Barun valley – spirits chased us out?

 En-route Khongma

 We continued moving up the stairs.
 Standing at the base of a set of stairs, it seemed that the ground beyond the top leveled gently.
 That gave me incentive, but as I moved closer to the milestone, upper stairs revealed themselves.
 That pattern repeated as we kept moving.
 We turned back to look at the trail below.
-We could see the fields and houses of Tashigaon below us.
+The fields and houses of Tashigaon were below us.

 En-route Khongma